dmbarbour/glas/docs/GlasNamespaces.md

 ### Implicit Environment

 I propose to reserve "%env.\*" to serve as a read-only context.
 This piggybacks on the default rules for propagating primitives.
-I assume "%" is read-only via implicit move rule `{ "%" => NULL }`.
-Instead of defining '%' words, we use link rules to redirect them within a given scope, such as `{ "%env.x." => "my.x." }`.
+To support this pattern, the glas executable will apply a default link rule `{ "%env." => "env." }`.
+The '%\*' space is read-only via move rule `{ "%" => WARN }`, but users can populate the initial environment by defining 'env.\*'.
+Beyond this, they may redirect the environment within a scope, e.g. adding linke rules such as `{ "%env.foo." => "my.foo." }`.

-The runtime can apply a default link rule `{ "%env." => "env." }` to the initial user configuration, letting the initial environment be configured like a global namespace.
-The implicit environment will be used for shared libraries, user-defined languages, efficient composition of applications, and (via libraries) as configurable compilation parameters.
+The implicit environment serves as the basis for shared libraries, user-defined syntax, efficient composition of applications, and user-provided feature flags to influence compilation.

 ### Shared Libraries

-Instead of directly loading common utility code such as math libraries, we can insist these definitions are provided through the implicit environment, such as "%env.lib.math.\*".
-If the symbol isn't defined, the user would receive a clear error such as "no definition for env.lib.math.whatever".
-This is easily corrected by importing the library into the client's environment.
-It isn't a problem to import many shared libraries: they'll be lazily loaded, and the cached code will be shared between apps.
+Common utility code should be provided through the implicit environment, such as "%env.lib.math.\*".
+If a symbol isn't defined, the user would receive a clear error such as "no definition for env.lib.math.whatever".
+This is easily corrected by importing the library into the user configuration, or by loading it locally and redirecting links within a local scope.

-Shared libraries do introduce versioning and maintenance challenges.
-This can be mitigated by controlling the scope of sharing.
-Instead of loading every library into the user configuration, we can add a link translation `{ "%env.lib.foo." => "myproj.lib.foo." }` within scope of of the project.
+Shared libraries do introduce versioning and maintenance challenges, i.e. an update to a library may break some applications and not others.
+This can be mitigated by localizing updates or by whole-system automated testing.

-*Note:* An optimization pass can compress a namespace.
-Even without shared libraries, we can eliminate most runtime overhead of loading the same utility code many times.
-However, the shared library pattern is more robust and also avoids compile-time overheads.
+*Note:* Even without shared libraries, a compression pass can feasibly eliminate runtime overhead of loading the same utility code many times.
+But the shared library pattern avoids compile-time overheads and risk of accidental variation, e.g. via feature flags.

-### Aggregate Definitions
+### Compiler Dataflow

-Some language features involve aggregating content across multiple modules.
-For example, notebook applications will import pages or chapters into view and compose a table of contents.
-A constraint-logic program might declare assumptions across multiple modules, with compilers gathering them to discover conflicts ASAP.
-Multimethods let users describe specialized implementations of a generic operation across multiple modules, then access them from anywhere.
+Multimethods let users describe specialized implementations of generic operations across multiple modules, then compose them.
+A soft constraint-logic program might declare assumptions and preferences across multiple modules, then solve constraints holistically.
+Notebook applications can build a table of contents across multiple modules, and need logic to propagate proposed source updates to their sources.

-It is awkward and error-prone for users to manually gather and integrate definitions.
-Instead, we'll rely on the front-end compiler to automate things.
-However, in context of extension with new syntax and new aggregates, we'll want a generic solution.
-There are limitations to work around: we cannot query whether a definition exists, we should not pass arbitrary names between scopes, and there is risk of interference with lazy loading and caching.
+Implementing these patterns manually is awkward and error-prone.
+Instead, I propose to push this to front-end compilers and libraries shared between them.
+As a simple convention, we reserve '@\*' for compiler-supported dataflow between modules and their clients.
+Compilers can implement a variety of ad hoc, fine-grained dataflows.
+In contrast, '%env.\*' is controlled by the user and supports only one dataflow pattern.

-At the moment, I lack a solid generic solution.
-However, I do have an intuition: Reserve a prefix for compiler-generated definitions.
-Separate the logic from the compilers; provide it via '%env.\*'.
-At a 'leaf' node, use a call to write compiler metadata and bind to local definitions in scope.
-Align most aggregation of metadata with forks, such that each fork defines its own metadata then we locally compose them.
-A compiler can optimize a little, skipping a few writes or aggregations where obviously unnecessary.
+The glas executable should support compiler dataflow for a toplevel namespace, providing input definitions for integration with the runtime.
+This integration can  be based on built-in front-end compilers or a configured namespace procedure.

 ### Namespace Processes and Channels